 Gage Gomez: Definitely the speed that the city operates at.
 People are up at all times of the day, depending on what their job is, getting what they need to get done, done.
-I love the grind, hustle and bustle that is tied into New York City’s dynamic and diverse culture; there really is no other city like it.
+I love the grind, hustle and bustle.
+That is New York City’s dynamic and diverse culture; there really is no other city like it.

 MB: Where else have you been that has inspired you?

 GG: Because I haven’t been out of the country yet, my travel experiences and influences that come along with those have been pretty limited.
 One of my favorite places that I’ve been to so far is Hawaii; it’s such a beautiful place and I would definitely consider living there for sometime.
-Whenever I go, I get extremely motivated and have a lot of visions for my future.
-I also think it’s good that there aren’t that many distractions out there to develop unhealthy habits like there are in larger cities.
+I get extremely motivated.
+I have a lot of visions for my future.
+It’s good that there aren’t that many distractions out there to develop unhealthy habits like there are in larger cities.

 MB: You’re in college on a PreMed track.
 I think that’s interesting because a lot of people think being an influencer is an end all be all.
 In a way you’re promoting higher education and challenging your followers to keep learning.
 Is that something you’ve thought about?